psf/requests/README.md

 [urllib3](https://github.com/shazow/urllib3).

 Besides, all the cool kids are doing it.
-Requests is one of the most downloaded Python packages of all time, pulling in over 60,000,000 downloads every month.
+Requests is one of the most downloaded Python packages of all time, pulling about 60,000,000 downloads every month.
 You don't want to be left out!

 Feature Support